 Lladurs Castle declared a cultural asset of national interest

 Lladurs Castle (cat.
-El Castell de Lladurs) is located on the range Serrat del Castell in the municipality of Lladurs (Solsonès, Lleida province, CataloniaSpain), next to the primitive Church of Sant Martí.
+El Castell de Lladurs) is located on the range Serrat del Castell (Pyrenees) in the municipality of Lladurs (Solsonès, Lleida province, CataloniaSpain), next to the primitive Church of Sant Martí.
 It’s at the southeastern tip of the Riard plain, and on the east border of the municipal district of the same name, located on a slope on the right bank of the River Cardener.
 It is a monument declared a cultural asset of national interest.

 History